Annie Walker (Coronation Street): Storylines

 Jack (Arthur Leslie) and Annie Walker were a popular couple in Coronation Street, and made a good team as landlord and landlady of the Rovers.
 However, Jack and Annie came close to splitting up in 1964 when Annie found out Jack had been making regular payments to a Mrs. Nicholls, and wrongly assumed she was a lover.
 The reality was that Jack was paying their son Billy's (Kenneth Farrington) rent as Billy had lost his job, but Annie left Jack instead of confronting him, and only came to regret her hastiness when coping without Jack at Egremont Hotel proved too much for her.
 Though innocent, Jack remained concerned that Annie would not return, though she eventually did and was deeply apologetic.

 Later that year, the Walkers took in 15-year-old Lucille Hewitt (Jennifer Moss) as a ward when her father Harry (Ivan Beavis) and stepmother Concepta Hewitt (Doreen Keogh) moved to Ireland.
 Concepta had previously been a live-in barmaid at the Rovers before marrying Harry, and the Hewitts and the Walkers had been close.
 When Lucille refused to go with her parents, Annie volunteered to put her up while she finished her O-levels.
 Lucille was a different challenge to Annie than Billy or her daughter Joan (June Barry) had been.
 Annie refused to modernise her parenting approach, and found Lucille flighty and irresponsible, while Lucille found Annie cold and difficult to talk to, becoming closer to Jack.

 Annie was an active member of the community and in 1966 her aspirations turned political, when Mrs Arkinstall (Lally Bowers) of the Federation of Women's Associations agreed to sponsor her application to stand as an independent candidate in the Council by-elections.
 She quickly got caught up in electioneering duties, putting them even above her duties as landlady.
 She was up against neighbour Len Fairclough (Peter Adamson), who during a debate accused Annie of being a mouthpiece for snotty women.
 They received the same number of votes on election day, and on a coin toss Len was elected Councillor.

 The Walkers had another of their meaningless fall-outs in 1967 when Annie was dissatisfied with Jack's answers to a truth game and refused to let the matter drop, causing Jack to sleep in the spare room and later Albert Tatlock's (Jack Howarth) house to get away from Annie's nagging.
 Annie, unsure of where Jack was staying, got the mistaken impression that he was sleeping over at Elsie Tanner's (Pat Phoenix) house, and convinced herself they were having an affair.
-Jack couldn't believe Annie could think something so far-fetched but reassured her that he loved her and they reconciled.
+Jack could not believe Annie could think something so far-fetched but reassured her that he loved her and they reconciled.